LSSTDESC/descqa/README.md

     cd your/own/directory/descqa-local
     ./run_master.sh -v

 The `-v` argument allows the error messages to be printed out, which is useful for debugging.

 If you want to run only a subset of catalogs or tests, you can specify `--catalogs-to-run` (or `--rc` for short) and `--validations-to-run` (or `--rv` for short)

     ./run_master.sh -v --rc CATALOG1 CATALOG2 --rv TEST1 TEST2

+_Note: If you see error message about conflicting modules, please unload the module in conflict and then try again.
+To unload a module, run:_

+    module unload <module_name>

 ### Step 4: Check results